yfnian/personal_website/content/home/teaching.md

 +++

-I have been the teaching assistant for the following courses:
+### I have been the teaching assistant for the following courses:

-- AGEC2403 Quantitative Tools for Agribusiness (*Undergraduate course*, Instructor: Dr. Qiuqiong Huang, University of Arkansas, 2016 Fall and 2017 Fall)
+- **AGEC2403 Quantitative Tools for Agribusiness** (*Undergraduate course*, Instructor: Dr. Qiuqiong Huang, University of Arkansas, 2016 Fall and 2017 Fall)
 <!-- [Syllabus](files/CV_Yefan_Nian.pdf)  -->

-- AEB3510 Quantitative Methods in Food and Resource Economics (*Undergraduate course*, Instructor: Dr. Luis Moisés Peña Lévano and Dr. Misti Sharp, University of Florida, 2018 Fall, 2019 Spring, and 2019 Fall) [Syllabus](files/teaching/AEB3510.pdf)
+- **AEB3510 Quantitative Methods in Food and Resource Economics** (*Undergraduate course*, Instructor: Dr. Luis Moisés Peña Lévano and Dr. Misti Sharp, University of Florida, 2018 Fall, 2019 Spring, and 2019 Fall) [Syllabus](files/teaching/AEB3510.pdf)

-- AEB4342 Agribusiness and Food Marketing and Management (*Undergraduate course*, Instructor: Dr. Bi Xiang, University of Florida, 2020 Spring) [Syllabus](files/teaching/AEB4342.pdf)
+- **AEB4342 Agribusiness and Food Marketing and Management** (*Undergraduate course*, Instructor: Dr. Bi Xiang, University of Florida, 2020 Spring) [Syllabus](files/teaching/AEB4342.pdf)

+- **AEB3341 Selling Strategically** (*Undergraduate course*, Instructor: Dr. John Lai, University of Florida, 2020 Fall and 2021 Spring)

-I have been guest lecture for the following courses:
+### I have been guest lecture for the following courses:

-- AEB3510 Quantitative Methods in Food and Resource Economics (*Undergraduate course*, University of Florida, 2018 Fall)
+- **AEB3510 Quantitative Methods in Food and Resource Economics** (*Undergraduate course*, University of Florida, 2018 Fall)

   -- Topic: Using Excel Solver to solve optimization questions

-- AEB6553 Elements of Econometrics (*Graduate course*, University of Florida, 2020 Spring)
+- **AEB6553 Elements of Econometrics** (*Graduate course*, University of Florida, 2020 Spring)

   -- Topic: Hypothesis Testing